GitHubDragonFly/Android_User_Controls/README.md

 # AndroidUserControls
-Relatively simple looking and somewhat customizable Android user controls.
+A couple of relatively simple looking and somewhat customizable Android user controls.

 Tested in the app with minimum requirement of Android 4.1 (API level 16) while targeting Android 11 (API level 30).

+Both controls have been included in the "Gauge" screen of the [PhoneTest](https://github.com/GitHubDragonFly/PhoneTest) project.

 # Functionality
 - AngleIndicator